-Coeur's Code of Business Conduct and Ethics provides a roadmap to help guide employee actions, and all employees are responsible for conducting business and themselves in accordance with the Code.
-The Audit Committee of the board is responsible for overseeing and recommending Board approval of the standards of business conduct contained in the code, including significant updates.
+Coeur’s Code of Business Conduct and Ethics (Code) provides a roadmap to help guide employee actions, and all employees are responsible for conducting business and themselves with high ethical standards and in accordance with the Code.
+The Board’s Audit Committee is responsible for overseeing and recommending Board approval of the standards of business conduct contained in the Code, including significant updates.

 Anti-Discrimination and Anti-Harassment